By Bayside Group

 Building rapport with your employees

-In many industries, particularly those such as transport and logistics that can entail a certain level of risk to health and safety, it's important for employees to have a healthy respect for the authority of the employer.
+In many industries, particularly those that can entail a certain level of risk to health and safety, it's important for employees to have a healthy respect for the authority of the employer.
 However, this does not mean establishing a culture of dominance and intimidation.

 Rather, by forging positive relationships with your staff, you will be able to create a more productive and effective workplace based on mutual trust and respect.